alex/what-happens-when/README.rst

 TLS handshake...
 ----------------
-* The client computer sends a ``Client hello`` message to the server with it TLS version, list of cipher algorithms available and compression methods availabe.
+* The client computer sends a ``Client hello`` message to the server with it TLS version, list of cipher algorithms and compression methods available.

 * The server replies with a ``Server hello`` message to the client with the TLS version, cipher and compression methods selected + the Server public certificate signed by a CA (Certificate Authority) that also contains a public key.

-* The client verifies the server digital certificate and cipher a simetric cryptography key using a asimetric cryptography algorithm and the server public key and an encrypted message for verification purposes.
+* The client verifies the server digital certificate and cipher a symetric cryptography key using an asymetric cryptography algorithm, attaching the server public key and an encrypted message for verification purposes.

-* The server decrypt the key using its private key and decrypt the verification message with it, then replies with the verification message decypted and signed with it private key
+* The server decrypts the key using its private key and decrypts the verification message with it, then replies with the verification message decrypted and signed with its private key

-* The client confirm the server identity and cipher key agreed and sends a ``finished`` message to the server, encrypted with the agreed key.
+* The client confirm the server identity, cipher the agreed key and sends a ``finished`` message to the server, attaching the encrypted agreed key.

 * The server sends a ``finished`` message to the client, encrypted with the agreed key.